loopbackio/loopback-next/packages/rest/README.md

   `@loopback/openapi-v3`
 - a default sequence implementation to manage the request and response lifecycle

+**NOTE: Starting from 6.0.0, we have introduced a middleware-based sequence, which is is used as the default one for newly generated LoopBack applications using `lb4` command from `@loopback/cli`.**

 ## Installation

 To use this package, you'll need to install `@loopback/rest`.